On small perturbations of coherent information: Acknowledgments

 \section{Acknowledgments}

+We thank Bikun Li for helpful comments.
 ZM is supported by the Fundamental Research Funds for the Central Universities, the National Natural Science Foundation of China (no. 12371132).
 JF is supported by the Hainan University startup fund for the project ``Spacetime from quantum information".

 \onecolumngrid